sarahstandish/arabic-dictation-app-backend/notes.md

 - *Normalization forms* are ways of converting strings into a canonical form so they can be compared code-point-to-code-point or byte-to-byte
   - *NDF normalization* decomposes every character down to its component base and combining marks, taking apart any precomposed code points in the string
   - *NFC normalization* puts items together into precomposed code points as much as possible
 - *Grapheme clusters* are basically combinations of letters & diacritics which combine to what the user would perceive as a character, and is mainly used for editing because it points to a logical place to put a cursor.
--
+They can also be useful for enforcing a string limit length in a database field.

 # Encoding
 - *UTF* or *Unicode Transformation Format* is a system to map Unicode code points into sequences of 'termed code values' (still not sure what that means)
 - *UTF-8* is the most popular